Providing health and safety advice in respect of building

 Clients; must be reasonably satisfied they only use

-competent people as planning supervisor, designer(s)
+competent people as CDM co-ordinator, designer(s)

 and principal contractor and be satisfied that sufficient